EZ-going/Final-Course-Project/README.md

 6. Let’s dive deeper into the impact of introducing new products.
 Please pull monthly sessions to the /products page, and show how the % of those sessions clicking through another page has changed over time, along with a view of how conversion from /products to placing an order has improved.

 7. We made our 4th product available as a primary product on December 05, 2014 (it was previously only a cross-sell item).
 Could you please pull sales data since then, and show how well each product cross-sells from one another?

-8. In addition to telling investors about what we’ve already achieved, let’s show them that we still have plenty of gas in the tank.
-Based on all the analysis you’ve done, could you share some recommendations and opportunities for us going forward?
-No right or wrong answer here – I’d just like to hear your perspective!